uwescience/old_xstate/README.md

 1. Deactivate the virtual environment using ``conda deactivate``

 Run a classification:
-1. Start a new terminal session.
-1. Change directory to the cloned repository.
+1. Start a new terminal session, change directory to ``xstate``, and activate the virtual environment.
-1. Activate the virtual environment.
 1. From the top level repository directory, ``python xstate/xstate/python/tools/classify_expression.py <data_file>``.
 (On windows, use ``\`` instead of ``/``.
 Note: It is assumed that \<data file\> is in the ``samples`` directory under ``data``.
 To change the directory, use the ``--dir`` option.